ioccc-src/winner/2018/ferguson/README.md

 creative, clever and unique dog that she was.
 I miss you terribly Venus but I'm so happy to have had you in my life.

-But I want to also dedicate it to (and thank) my dear friend Martijn Schoemaker whom provided me with the spark a very long time ago (and whom has stood by me and helped me in more ways than he can know - **`#including C`**); if it wasn't for you Martijn I wouldn't have been able to win so consider this a recursive thank you thank you! :) I would also like to give thanks and much love to my best and closest friend Vicky Wilmore who means the absolute world to me; thank you for being such a wonderfully beautiful person and friend - that truly is what 'just you' means, sweetheart, and don't you forget it! <3 Finally I would like to thank my mother for being the best mum anyone could ask for, who's always been here for me and whom I also inherit the keen analytical mind from.
+But I want to also dedicate it to (and thank) my dear friend [Martijn Schoemaker](https://www.ficture.nl) whom provided me with the spark a very long time ago (and whom has stood by me and helped me in more ways than he can know - **`#including C`**); if it wasn't for you Martijn I wouldn't have been able to win so consider this a recursive thank you thank you! :)

+I would also like to give thanks and much love to my dear friend Vicky Wilmore who means the absolute world to me; thank you for being such a wonderfully beautiful person and friend - that truly is what 'just you' means, sweetheart, and don't you forget it! <3

+Finally I would like to thank my mother for being the best mum anyone could ask for, who's always been here for me and whom I also inherit the keen analytical mind from.
 I love you all!

 I want to also thank [Dave Burton](/winners#Dave_Burton) for acknowledging me in his [README.md]((../burton2/README.md) for his [2018/burton2](../burton2/prog.c)